 Exploring and gaining ownership over your attachment and relationship patterns can bring immense new peace to a partnership.
 When you learn the ways you are in relationship and why, you can predict the hard places better and practice new steps to approach yourself and your partner with loving attunement and mutually serving each others’ needs.

 Countless individual clients talk with me about their romantic relationship to uncover their individual needs and unconscious reactions.
 Many couples counselors encourage partners to seek individual therapy to help expedite progress through increasing understanding and self-awareness for both parties.
+I do not offer couples therapy in my practice but can offer referrals to a client.
 Change the dynamic for the better: work with me to learn about yourself in a safe, unbiased space, letting you then approach your partner and self with more understanding and compassion.

 Single in the city

 Are you one of Denver’s thousands of professional singles?
-Understanding your attachment patterns is tough enough solo, but the failed support or even judgements from partnered friends and family can be inun-dating.
-And if you are currently dating you know what a jungle it is, especially in the online dating world.
+Understanding your attachment patterns is tough enough solo, but lack of understanding or even judgements from partnered friends and family can be inun-dating.
+And if you are currently dating, you know what a jungle it is especially in the online dating world.
 Get support from someone who gets it:

 Some family members and dynamics can yield difficult relationships.
 Even well into adulthood, you might still feel the impacts from childhood family or parental hurts and want relief.
 As an adult, you probably seek to learn how to balance certain relationships in your levels of closeness and boundaries.